-As at 31 December 2021 and 2020, the Group is exposed to fair value interest rate risk in relation to loan receivables, secured bank borrowings, promissory notes and lease liabilities which carried at fixed rates.
+As at 31 December 2022 and 2021, the Group is exposed to fair value interest rate risk in relation to secured bank borrowings, promissory notes and lease liabilities which carried at fixed rates.

-As at 31 December 2021 and 2020, the Group is also exposed to cash flow interest rate risk in relation to bank balances and borrowings, and details of which are set out in notes 22 and 24 to the consolidated financial statements respectively.
+As at 31 December 2022 and 2021, the Group is also exposed to cash flow interest rate risk in relation to bank balances and borrowings, and details of which are set out in notes 21 and 23 to the consolidated financial statements respectively.
 It is the Group's policy to keep them at floating rate of interests so as to minimise the fair value interest rate risk.